quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 connections with the oldest version they support, this allows them to be notified of more recent versions the server supports.
-If the client notices that the server supports a version that is more preferable that the one initially attempted by default, the client SHOULD cache that information an attempt the preferred version in subsequent connections.
+If the client notices that the server supports a version that is more preferable that the one initially attempted by default, the client SHOULD cache that information and attempt the preferred version in subsequent connections.